Signs of a Happy Dog

 It doesn't take much to make your dog happy.
 Simply walking into the room is often enough for your sweet buddy to get excited.
-But there's happy, and there's absolutely, fur-standing-on-end, circle-spinning elated.
-And that's when you know you've gone above and beyond to really make your dog's day.
-Any of these sound familiar?
+But there's happy and there's absolutely, fur-standing-on-end, circle-spinning elated.
+That's when you know you've gone above and beyond to really make your dog's day.
+Any of these signs of a happy dog sound familiar?

 1. Your dog conks out early because she's had such a happy day.

 "Sleepy Freddie" by Pedro Paulo Boaventura via Flickr.
 License info.

 If you and your dog have had an exciting day full of jogs, games of fetch and other fun activities, your dog may be so happy and satisfied that she doesn't have any energy left.
 Instead of pacing around the house like normal, she may be passed out on the bed—or couch or the middle of the kitchen floor—snoring contentedly..

 2. He always looks you in the eye.

 Eye contact is a major sign of trust in dogs, so those loving looks the two of you share while sitting together after a long day of hanging out are sure signs of a happy doggo.
 Dogs also make eye contact as a way to check in with you and make sure you’re feeling as happy as they are.
 Expect some extra snuggles if you’ve had a rough day!

 3. Your dog always comes back to you when called.